dawidplesniarski/covid-simulation-front/README.md

-# This is my Covid simulation app
+# This is Covid simulation app
 ## Created with ReactJS
 ### Application working with Java Spring Boot REST Server.